Case Studies

 #3 Personalize your UI with templates

-Typeform is a form-builder.
-Their onboarding starts by asking a few questions about your goals & uses for the product.
-Then, they provide a tailored interface with templates that you might find interesting.
-It’s a great way to get your users started faster, and have them see the value immediately.
+Typeform excels at product engagement by removing the "blank page" syndrome.
+Their onboarding starts by asking a few questions about your specific goals.
+Then, they provide a tailored interface populated with templates relevant to your industry.
+It’s a proven way to help users see the value of your SaaS immediately, rather than forcing them to build from scratch.

 #4 Reinforce user engagement with triggered messaging